On this page

-Mintabie is a remote opal mining town in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia.
-It is in the far northwest of the state, about 300 kilometres from Coober Pedy.
+Mintabie is a former remote opal mining town in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia.

-Following a review of the Mintabie township lease in 2017, the State Government has decided to uphold the decision made by the former government in February this year to terminate the lease.
+Following a 2017 Review of the Mintabie Township Lease (2017 Review) (PDF 3.2 MB), the South Australian Government decided to uphold the decision made by the former government in February 2018 to terminate the lease.

 Consequently, the Minister for Energy and Mining wrote to APY on 28 June 2018 to notify his intention to terminate the lease.

-To give residents time to make alternative arrangements, the date for termination of the lease is 30 June 2019.
+To give residents time to make alternative arrangements, the date for termination of the lease was 30 June 2019.

 For emergency calls or evacuations, call 1800 RFDS SA on 1800 733 772.